nikic/DB/README.markdown

 Much nicer, isn't it?

 So, wonder which static methods you can use?
 All.
 All methods PDO implements.
-I simply redirect all static calls to the PDO equivalents (using `__callStatic`, this is why this class requires PHP 5.3).
+I simply redirect all static calls to the PDO equivalents.

 Second design goal: Secure!
 ---------------------------